facebook

 The Federal Network Agency has proposed a reform of the Grid fee discounts for industry as of January 1, 2026.
 In doing so, the authority wants to increase the incentives for flexible and system-friendly consumption behavior of industrial companies in Germany in order to meet the challenges of an electricity system with a high proportion of renewable energies.
-In terms of content, this intended new regulation fits in with the planned reforms of the Growth initiativebut could have a significant impact on the electricity market and the energy transition.
+In terms of content, this intended new regulation fits in with the planned reforms of the Growth initiative, but could have significant effects on German electricity market and the energy transition.

 Why is the reform of grid fee discounts necessary?